James, one of our Long-Haul Specialists, is just back from the Azores. Here are some of his highlights!

 The food is plentiful, tasty and beautifully prepared.
 No one wants to leave after visiting the small menagerie they have on the property, with goats, rabbits and chickens providing a little post-lunch entertainment.

 Spectacular views of the Azorean sunset

-Another popular stop in the west, especially as the sun sets over the Azores, is the Ponta do Escalvado viewpoint, as it offers clear views over the water.
+Another popular stop in the west, especially as the sun sets, is the Ponta do Escalvado viewpoint, as it offers clear views over the water.

 Not only that but here also there are some excellent old lava flows forming cliffs which, because of their inaccessibility, provide nesting sites for the local sea birds.

 With the abundant waters providing plentiful food, it’s a great place for them to raise their chicks in relative safety.